thcidale0808/canarypy/README.md

 The application fetches the metrics data from the FastAPI backend and displays it in a user-friendly format, helping you understand the release trends and signal patterns.

+The Streamlit application uses a PostgreSQL database to fetch the data for the dashboard.

 ### How to run

-1. Set the base URL as an environment variable, or pass it as an argument when initiating the Streamlit application.
+1. The following environment variable can be set to start the FastAPI server:
+   * `CANARYPY_DB_CONN_STRING`: The connection string for the database.
+Alternatively, you can set the connection details in separated environment variables:
+     * `CANARYPY_DB_USER`: The username for the database.
+     * `CANARYPY_DB_PASSWORD`: The password for the database.
+     * `CANARYPY_DB_HOST`: The host for the database.
+     * `CANARYPY_DB_PORT`: The port for the database.
+     * `CANARYPY_DB_NAME`: The name of the database.
-2. Run the Streamlit application: `streamlit run app.py`
+2. Run the Streamlit application: `canarypy web start`

 ## Command Line Interface (CLI)